 - Osteoporosis (weak and brittle bones)

-Additionally, this tea is also harmful when it interacts with various medications.
+Additionally, this tea can also be harmful when it interacts with various medications.
 These include drugs such as (4):

 - Medications for asthma, depression, and diabetes